The Jacksonville Commitment

 What is The Jacksonville Commitment?

 Thousands of Duval County public school students who have the desire to further their educational goals may fear that they lack the resources to continue their academic careers beyond high school.
 However, many students may qualify for scholarships.
-The University of North Florida offers The Jacksonville Commitment scholarships to eligible students who meet the academic standards required for admission to the University.
+The University of North Florida offers The Jacksonville Commitment Scholarship to eligible students who meet the academic standards required for admission to the University.

 Many students are unsure what to expect when attending college for the first time.
 The Jacksonville Commitment program will help introduce college culture to students and will provide on-campus activities to familiarize The Jacksonville Commitment students with UNF, allowing for a smoother transition period between high school and college.

 How can I qualify?